 This policy was ratified on and will be reviewed on

 Signed by the Headteacher

+Signed by the Headleacher

 Chair of Governors

-Designated Safeguarding Lead
+Designated Safeguarding Lead (if appropriate).

-(if appropriate).

 Four categories of abuse

 Physical Abuse - may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.